Having a Fast Loading Website Helps UX and SERP Rankings

-- Reduce the File Size.
-Stock photo sites like Shutterstock offer downloads in a number of size options because sometimes the photos are being used for print advertising and sometimes they’re being used for the web.
+- Reduce the file size.
+Stock photo sites like Shutterstock offer downloads in a number of size options.
 Make sure you download the photo in the smallest size appropriate for the space on your site.
 If you’re working with your own images, compress them using a plugin like Imagify or Smush, or if you’re working with images in Photoshop, use the save for web option.

-- Make Sure the Size of the Image Matches the Box.
-If you’re putting a 4000 x 8000 pixel image into a box that holds a 200 x 400 pixel image, the web browser will download the larger size and then reduce it to fit the smaller box.
+- Make sure the size of the image matches the box.
+If you’re putting a 4000 x 8000 pixel image into a box that holds a 200 x 400 pixel image, the web browser will download the larger size then reduce it to fit the smaller box.
 This means extra time before your viewer sees the image.
-Make sure you scale your image yourself so the browser doesn’t have to.
+Make sure you scale your image yourself.

-- Reduce the Quality of Your Images.
-Jpeg images can be saved at a lower quality without sacrificing user experience.
-And lower quality means quicker downloads.
+- Reduce the quality of images.
+Save images at a lower quality without sacrificing user experience.
+Lower quality means quicker downloads.
 Play with different quality settings until you arrive at one that allows for a faster download and still looks good.

 - Use the right type of file.
-For the web, you want to use JPEG, PNG, and GIF files – file formats that compress the image without a great loss of quality.
+For the web, you want to use JPEG, PNG, and GIF files.
+These are file formats that compress the image without a great loss of quality.
 Stay away from Tiff and Bitmap files.
-These offer high quality but unfortunately are bulky in size, causing very slow download time.
+These offer high quality, but unfortunately are bulky in size, causing very slow download time.